What is the Great Hall Project?

 There will be retail and concessions on both the secured and unsecured sides.
 The public space will be a retail-oriented with a meet and greet space , restaurants and areas to wait and enjoy food and drink.

 How will the airport accomplish this project?

-To achieve the vision for a revitalized terminal, DEN is pursuing a public-private partnership (P3) model that seeks the creativity, expertise and capital from the private sector to help reimagine the layout and use of the terminal.
-At the same time, DEN is working closely and collaboratively with the TSA to design an innovative new security screening prototype that is more efficient and passenger friendly and could someday become a model for other U.S. airports.
+To achieve the vision for a revitalized terminal, DEN is participating in a public-private partnership (P3) model that seeks the creativity, expertise and capital from the private sector to help reimagine the layout and use of the terminal.
+Benefits of a P3 include: